bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 different forms.
 The type of measurement is specified in the `type` column.
-For example, when measurements are taken with a continuous wave (CW) device that saves the data as optical density, the `type` should be `NIRSCWOPTICALDENSITY` and the `units` should be `unitless`, this is equivalent to SNIRF data type dOD.
+For example, when measurements are taken with a continuous wave (CW) device that saves the data as optical density, the `type` should be `NIRSCWOPTICALDENSITY` and the `units` should be `unitless`, this is equivalent to SNIRF data type `dOD`.

 The following columns MUST be present: